-$\Omega{GW}(f)$ can be computed through the frequency domain [18].
+[18, 21].
+As we can see, the greater the number of injections, the more accurate the curve will be.
+In other words, a list of CBCs is created with random parameters from a given set of astrophysical bilby priors (where bilby is the python package utilized), including prior probability of masses, luminosity distance, etc [18, 21].
+Finally, the total injected $\Omega{GW}(f)$ can be computed in the frequency domain [18].
 The overall goal is to compute $\Omega{GW}(f)$ through the injection of individual CBC events [18].
-We can increase the number of injections, thereby resulting in a smoother curve, and then for each injection we can generate a parameter dictionary, a frequency domain waveform, orientation factor, and ultimately arrive at the final PSD of the signal, which is then added to the $\Omega{GW}(f)$ spectrum [18].
+We can increase the number of injections, thereby resulting in a smoother curve, and then for each injection we can generate a parameter dictionary, a frequency domain waveform, orientation factor, and ultimately arrive at the final PSD of the signal, which is then added to the $\Omega{GW}(f)$ spectrum [18, 21].
 The injections are sampled via Monte-Carlo methods.
-Thus, we can again calculate $\Omega{GW}(f)$ as shown in Figure 11 below [18]:
+Thus, we can again calculate $\Omega{GW}(f)$ as shown in Figure 11 below [18, 21]:

 Figure 11: $\Omega{GW}(f)$ over a frequency range compared to a power law of $\frac{2}{3}$ [18].
-The priors that we specify are the average ratio of the masses in CBCs, the average masses themselves, luminosity distance, and a host of other variables [18].
-If we set all other variables to 0, luminosity distance to a power law function with a minimum of 100 Mpc to 1000 Mpc, we can get the above Figure 8 (left and right) through an average mass ratio of 1.0, setting both priors for mass 1 and mass 2 to uniform distributions with a minimum of 1.5 and a maximum of 100 solar masses [18].
-Note that 10 injections were used to create Figure 8 (left and right) above, which is why the graph $\Omega{GW}(f)$ begins to become more stochastic at higher frequencies [18].
+The priors that we specify are the average ratio of the masses in CBCs, the average masses themselves, luminosity distance, and a host of other variables [18, 21].
+If we set luminosity distance to a power law function with a minimum of 100 Mpc to 1000 Mpc, we can get the above Figure 8 (left and right) through an average mass ratio of 1.0, setting both priors for mass 1 and mass 2 to uniform distributions with a minimum of 1.5 and a maximum of 100 solar masses [18, 21].
+Note that 10 injections were used to create the left figure and 100 injections were used to create the right figure [18, 21].

-Source: Images generated by the author, but the methodology used can be found through [18].
+Source: Images generated by the author, but the methodology used can be found through [18, 21].

-To solve the issue of excess fluctuations in the graph, we can increase the number of injections to 100 [18].
-This ensures that there are fewer gaps in the data at higher values of frequency [18].
-If we keep all values the same as in Figure 8 above, but increase the number of injections to 100, we get Figure 12 below [18]:
+Therefore, to solve the issue of excess fluctuations in the graph, we can increase the number of injections, as shown in figure 11 above [18, 21].
+This ensures that there are fewer fluctuations in the data at higher values of frequency [18, 21].
+At lower injections, it becomes difficult to identify what peak is an aspect of the curve that can be smoothed out with more injections or what is an actual feature of the $\Omega{GW}(f)$ versus frequency relationship [21].
+If we keep all values the same as in Figure 11 above, but increase the number of injections to 1000, we get Figure 12 below [18, 21]:

-Figure 12: Using the same parameter priors in Figure 11, with only 100 injections, we can get a smoother curve [18].
-Note, that each peak corresponds to some important contribution towards $\Omega{GW}(f)$ [6].
-Thus, a crucial aim for future research lies in analyzing the distribution of peaks with different parameters or prior inputs [18].
+Figure 12: Using the same parameter priors in Figure 10, with 1000 injections, we can get a smoother curve, cementing the essentialness of using as many injections as possible when using the Regimbau method [18, 21].
+Note, that each peak may correspond to some important contribution towards $\Omega{GW}(f)$ [6].
+Thus, a crucial aim for future research lies in analyzing the distribution of peaks with different parameters or prior inputs [18, 21].